joshbegley/nyt-latest/README.md

 `When world leaders meet in New York this month, several plan to recognize a Palestinian state, but Palestinian leaders may not be there to revel in the moment.`\
 https://nytimes.com/2025/09/04/world/middleeast/palestinian-leaders-visa-ban-statehood-conference.html

-**U.S. and Allies See Yearslong Hack as China’s Most Ambitious Yet**\
+**‘Unrestrained’ Chinese Cyberattack May Have Stolen Data From Almost Every American**\
-`Data stolen in the Salt Typhoon attack could allow Chinese intelligence services to track targets around the world, officials warned.`\
+`Information collected during the yearslong  Salt Typhoon attack could allow Beijing’s intelligence services to track targets from the United States and dozens of other countries.`\
 https://nytimes.com/2025/09/04/world/asia/china-hack-salt-typhoon.html

 **Corrections: Sept.
 4, 2025**\